Pakistan, China Resolve To Protect CPEC From Detractors; Ensure Projects Timely Completion - UrduPoint

 Pakistan, China Resolve To Protect CPEC From Detractors; Ensure Projects' Timely Completion

-Pakistan and China on Friday expressed their firm commitment to protect the China-Pakistan Economic Corridor (CPEC) from its detractors and adversaries, ensure the timely completion of all ongoing projects, and support the high-quality CPEC development
+Pakistan and China on Friday expressed their firm commitment to protect the China-Pakistan Economic Corridor (CPEC) from its detractors and adversaries

+besides ensuring high-quality development and timely completion of its all ongoing projects.

-The bilateral ties and cooperation were discussed in the delegation-level talks between Prime Minister Muhammad Shehbaz Sharif and Chinese Premier Li Qiang at the Great Hall of the People, here.
+The bilateral ties and cooperation were discussed in the delegation-level talks between Prime Minister Muhammad Shehbaz Sharif and Chinese Premier Li Qiang at the Great Hall of the People.
 The prime minister was accompanied by key members of his cabinet.

 A welcome ceremony was arranged in honour of the prime minister on his arrival at the Great Hall of the People.